jackpal/jackpal.github.io/_posts/2007-11-12-My_initial_Wii_impressions.md

 ---
 date: 2007-11-12 11:34
 tags: games, Wii
+title: My initial Wii impressions
 ---

-# My initial Wii impressions

 I finally got a Nintendo Wii this weekend.
 Wii's are in fairly short supply right now, so I couldn't find one at a reasonable price on-line.
 If you live